 In 2015, Dr Yana Suchy became the Editor-in-Chief of one of the oldest journals in the field of neuropsychology, The Clinical Neuropsychologist (TCN).
 The Clinical Neuropsychologist was established in 1987, second only to The Journal of Clinical Neuropsychology (founded in 1979, currently known as the Journal of Clinical and Experimental Neuropsychology).
 Thus, it is noteworthy that Suchy was the first female Editor-in-Chief of this journal, joining only a small handful of women who served as editors over the past 30 years of all English-language neuropsychology journals.
 Indeed, although the field of clinical neuropsychology is about 55% female,1 in 2016, women comprised fewer than 20% of editors of 15 prominent English-language neuropsychology journals and only about 30% of associate and consulting editors.2

-When she first took over the journal, Suchy had many initiatives in mind, and increasing the representation of women and individuals on the editorial board from diverse backgrounds within the United States was one of them.
+When she first took over the journal, Suchy had many initiatives in mind, and an increase in representation of women and individuals from diverse backgrounds on the editorial board was one of them.
 To give credit where credit is due, Suchy was inspired by another woman, Dr Kathleen Haaland, who in her role as Editor-in-Chief of the Journal of the International Neuropsychological Society greatly increased the representation of women on that publication’s editorial board.
-However, Suchy’s vision went beyond merely increasing the number of women on the board.
+However, Suchy’s vision went beyond solely increasing the number of women on the board.
 Specifically, she launched a well-informed, scientifically based, and comprehensive strategic program to (1) expand the journal content with a particular focus on encouraging the submission of manuscripts that dealt with culture, gender, and diversity; (2) improve scientific reporting practices in general and with respect to gender and culture in particular; and, last but not least, (3) inclusion and diversification of the editorial board.

 With these goals in mind, Suchy was well aware that culture and gender both constituted fields of science in their own right and that scholars and advocates within neuropsychology devoted their scientific and professional careers to such topics.
 Additionally, as any editor is well aware, the job of processing manuscripts and assigning them to issues is complex and time consuming enough that little time is left for special initiatives.
 Wanting to do justice to her vision, Suchy decided that the best way to reach her goals was to delegate their implementation to experts in the field.
 To that end, she created a journal department that specifically focused on culture, gender, and diversity (Culture and Gender in Neuropsychology Department [CGND]) and appointed recognized and well-respected experts in the field as editors.